 The goals of a multi-disciplinary collaborative investigative approach to allegations of child physical and sexual abuse are to provide for the safety of the child; to reduce the trauma experienced by the child; to enhance the investigative process while eliminating duplication of efforts; to promote successful prosecution of child abuse cases; to facilitate the healing process for primary and secondary victims of abuse.

-The CAC works to achieve these goals and to ensure that children are not further victimized by the intervention systems designed to protect them.
+The Child Advocacy Center at BestSelf (CAC) works to achieve these goals and to ensure that children are not further victimized by the intervention systems designed to protect them.
 The CAC provides a warm comfortable center for professionals from Erie County to come together and work collaboratively in investigating allegations of abuse and providing services to abused children.
 These cases are managed by a multidisciplinary team made up of district attorney, law enforcement, child protection, medical and mental health professionals, victim advocates, and center staff.
 This approach promotes coordination of the investigation which enhances accountability and assists victims heal.

 Each agency works collaboratively to assist each other.
 No one agency can do it all.
 Each member brings to the table a specific resource to ensure protection of the child.